U.S. regulator fines Altaba $35 million over 2014 Yahoo email hack

 Baratov was expected to be sentenced on Tuesday for his role in the Yahoo hack.

-During its investigation into the 2014 breach, Yahoo uncovered a separate 2013 breach that compromised all 3 billion of its accounts, which is by far the largest known breach of consumer information.
+During its investigation into the 2014 breach, Yahoo uncovered a separate 2013 breach that compromised all 3 billion of its accounts, by far the largest known breach of consumer information.

+Cyber breach disclosures have drawn intense scrutiny after credit reporting agency Equifax Inc announced last year that personal information on nearly 150 million Americans had been compromised.

+The SEC has filed charges against a former Equifax executive for alleged insider trading on the information.

+In a Tweet on Tuesday, Democratic U.S. Senator Mark Warner applauded the SEC action.

+“Holding the company accountable is important, and I hope others will learn you can’t sweep this kind of thing under the rug.”

-Reporting by Sarah N. Lynch in Washington and Dustin Volz in San Francisco; Additional reporting by Nate Raymond; Editing by Richard Chang
+Reporting by Sarah N. Lynch in Washington and Dustin Volz in San Francisco; Additional reporting by Michelle Price in Washington and Nate Raymond; Editing by Richard Chang